mwhrtin/script.skinshortcuts/README.md

-# Skin Shortcuts - 1.0.20
+# Skin Shortcuts - 1.1.0
+**Python 3 compatible only NO Python 2 support.
+IS NOT BACKWARDS COMPATIBLE!!**

 script.skinshortcuts was written with the intention of making user customizable shortcuts on the home page easier for skinners.

 ## What's New for Skinners

-#### Version 1.0.20 - git version
+#### Version 1.1.0 - git version

-- Basic Kodi v19 compatibility
+- Kodi v19 support

 #### Version 1.0.17 - repo version